 Kaizen includes all aspects of organizations and all their participants.
-This philosophy aims to eliminate waste and deliver more good practice.
+This philosophy aims to eliminate waste and deliver even more high-quality practices.

 Empirically, Kaizen involves performing small experiments and then monitoring the results and making appropriate adjustments.
-Kaizen proposes to do this all the time, concerning everything that is done.
+Kaizen proposes doing this all the time when it is applicable.

 The Kaizen cycle can be defined as: "Plan → Do → Check → Act".
 This is also known as the Shewhart or PDCA cycle.

-Another technique used in conjunction with the PDCA is the "Five Whys", which is a form of root cause analysis in which the user asks a series of five "why" questions in the event of failure, based on each follow-up question from the previous.
+Another technique used in conjunction with the PDCA is the "Five Whys".
+This is a form of root cause analysis in which the user asks a series of five "why" questions in the event of failure, where each follow-up question is based on the previously given answer.

-There are usually a number of reasons for one root cause, and they can be identified.
-The five Why can be used as a foundational tool in personal or work relations, as well as in technical and production matters.
+There are usually several reasons for one root cause of failure, and they can be identified.
+The five whys can be used as a foundational tool in personal or work relations, as well as in technical and production matters.

-One important point to note is that the Five Why can reveal a problem long before you ask the question "Why" for the fifth time.
+One important point to note is that the five whys can reveal a problem long before the fifth one is asked.